James V. Allred

-James Burr V Allred (March 29, 1899 – September 24, 1959) was the 33rd governor of Texas.
+James Burr V. Allred (March 29, 1899 – September 24, 1959) was the 33rd governor of Texas.
 He later served, twice, as a United States district judge of the United States District Court for the Southern District of Texas.

 Education and career

-Born on March 29, 1899, in Bowie, Texas, the son of Renne Allred Sr. and Mary Magdalene (Henson), James V Allred graduated from Bowie High School in 1917.
+Born on March 29, 1899, in Bowie, Texas, the son of Renne Allred Sr. and Mary Magdalene (Henson), Allred graduated from Bowie High School in 1917.
 He enrolled at Rice Institute (now Rice University) but withdrew for financial reasons.
 He then served with the United States Immigration Service.
 He served in the United States Navy from 1918 to 1919.
 He received a Bachelor of Laws in 1921 from Cumberland School of Law (then part of Cumberland University, now part of Samford University).
 He was in private practice in Wichita Falls, Texas from 1921 to 1923 and from 1926 to 1931.
 He was district attorney in Wichita Falls from 1923 to 1926.
 He was Attorney General of Texas from 1931 to 1935.
 He was Governor of Texas from 1935 to 1939.
 He was an ardent Democrat and supporter of the New Deal policies of President Franklin D. Roosevelt.